 Try synchronous extraction

 Try out a test endpoint, the /extract endpoint.
-This endpoint accepts a document (PDF or image file) and returns extracted data synchronously.
+This endpoint accepts a document and returns extracted data synchronously.
 Use asynchronous endpoints in production.

 Audience

-If you're new to APIs, use this tutorial to return document data from an example tax form.
+If you're new to APIs, use this tutorial to return document data from an example tax document.

 Or, if you're familiar with APIs:

-• see the quickstart to get a sample API response.
+• see the API quickstart to get a sample API response.

 • explore the Sensible Postman collection: